Ridge Run Vineyard

 Virginia Water and Hydrology

-Hydrology is the study of water, and in Virginia there is a multifaceted interest in the quality of the water.
-The people that make a study of water’s characteristics are know as hydrologists.
+Hydrology is the study of water, and in Virginia, there is a multifaceted interest in the quality of the water.
+The people that make a study of water’s characteristics are known as hydrologists.

-Water is quantified, analyzed and catalogued by a contingent of professionals and amateurs who inspect the water everywhere it occupies and moves through spaces below, on or above the ground.
+Water is quantified, analyzed and cataloged by a contingent of professionals and amateurs who inspect the water everywhere it occupies and moves through spaces below, on or above the ground.

 Those hydrologists can be either: